 Under majestic wings

-One of the absolute highlights of Hohenwerfen Castle is the impressive birds of prey show of the historic regional falconry center.
+One of the absolute highlights of Hohenwerfen Castle is the impressive birds of prey show staged by the historic regional falconry center.
 Falcons, vultures, eagles and other local birds of prey show their flying skills several times a day and give an insight into the great century-old art of falconry.

 Flight shows with birds of prey